-Even if you have gotten your head around what cryptocurrencies like Bitcoin actually are, you’d be forgiven for wondering what Bitcoin mining is all about.
-It’s far removed from the average Bitcoin owner these days, but that doesn’t change how important it is.
+Bitcoin mining is far removed from the average Bitcoin owner these days, but that doesn’t change how important it is.
 It’s the process that helps the cryptocurrency function as intended and what continues to introduce new Bitcoins to digital wallets all over the world.

-Cryptocurrency mining in general, and specifically Bitcoin, can be a complicated topic.
-But it can be boiled down to a simple premise: “Miners,” as they are known, purchase powerful computing chips designed for the process and use them to run specifically crafted software day and night.
-That software forces the system to complete complicated calculations — imagine them digging through layers of digital rock — and if all goes to plan, the miners are rewarded some Bitcoin at the end of their toils.
+Collecting cryptocurrency can be boiled down to a simple premise: “Miners,” as they are known, purchase powerful computing chips designed for the process and use them to run specifically crafted software day and night.
+That software forces the system to complete complicated calculations — imagine them digging through layers of digital rock.
+If all goes to plan, the miners are rewarded with some Bitcoin at the end of their toils.

 Why do we need mining?